makohda/IDRC_first_step_course_2018/README.md

 OK.
 Run it.
 `$ ./run_tools_01.sh`

-If succeeded, you will see response that you saw yesterday.
+If succeeded, you will see the response that you saw yesterday.

 Let's try (very small, but surely) advance script.
 `$ wget https://www.dropbox.com/s/leahpo9si7c1kv6/run_tools_02.sh`